 ▶ You must complete Massachusetts Schedule B if your interest or dividend income includes: dividends taxed directly to trusts or estates on a Massachusetts Fiduciary Return, Form 2; or distributions that are returns of capital.

 Part 1.
 Interest and Dividend Income

 Line 1.
 Total Interest Income

-Enter your total interest income from your U.S. Form 1040 or 1040A, lines 8a and 8b, or U.S. Form 1040EZ, line 2.
+Enter your total interest income from your U.S. Form 1040, lines 2a and 2b.

 Line 2.
 Total Ordinary Dividends